lexibank/tlopo/out/vol2/chapter8.md

 8.2.2.1 ‘Inland, bush’

-As a common noun POc _&ast;qutan_ meant ‘bushland, hinterland’ (vol. 1, p.118; this volume, [Ch.
+As a common noun POc _&ast;qutan_ meant ‘bushland, hinterland’ ([vol.1,118](../contributions/1-5#p-118); this volume, [Ch.
 3, §5.1](../contributions/2-3#s-5-1)).
 As a local noun, however, _&ast;qutan_ denoted the direction of the bush, namely ‘inland’.
 By extension, this has come to mean ‘upwards’ in a number of languages, by virtue of the fact that the inland region is significantly higher than the coast on many Pacific islands.

 <table id="2-8-2-2-238-POc-qutan-a">
 <tr>